linode/docs/docs/applications/game-servers/left4dead-on-ubuntu.md

 Have the following items before you begin:

 - A [Steam](http://store.steampowered.com) account.
-- A copy of [Left 4 Dead 2](http://store.steampowered.com/app/550/) that you have purchased on Steam.
+- OPTIONAL (needed to test the server): A copy of [Left 4 Dead 2](http://store.steampowered.com/app/550/).
-- A Linode with at least 2GB of RAM and 15GB of free disk space.
+- A Linode with at least 1GB of RAM and 10GB of free disk space.
 - An up-to-date Linode running Ubuntu 14.04.
 We suggest you follow our [Getting Started](/docs/getting-started) guide for help configuring your Linode.

 {: .note }